leighmcculloch/leighmcculloch.com/source/content/talks/2021-01-22--Stellar-Development-Foundation-Internal-Engineering-Talks--Understanding-Go-Module-Dependencies/slides.md

 ## `golistcmp`

 <!--
-And that's it, there are three commands you can use to understand what dependencies you have and why you have them.
+And that's it, there are four commands you can use to understand what dependencies you have and why you have them.
 -->

 ---